Create Split-Color Text in Photoshop

 Step 1: Add a Stroke layer effect

-Still in the Layer Style dialog box, click on the word Stroke in the list of effects along the left:
+While still inside the Layer Style dialog box, click directly on the word Stroke in the left-hand menu.

 Adding a Stroke layer effect to the split-color text